You've probably heard the phrase before, but you might still be wondering, "what is direct response marketing?"

 Another place in which direct response marketing is used is on sales calls.

-Opt-in pages are a perfect example of direct response marketing that do not involve any direct sales.
+Opt-in pages are a perfect example of direct response marketing that does not involve any direct sales.

 If you want to know more about putting together a high-converting email marketing campaign, make sure to check out our FREE Digital Bootcamp course.